fleetdm/fleet/handbook/company/communications.md

 - Even after the first 3 days, during the rest of their first 2 weeks, completing onboarding tasks on time is a new team member's [highest priority](https://fleetdm.com/handbook/company/why-this-way#why-the-emphasis-on-training).

 ### Sightseeing tour
-During their first day at Fleet, new team members join a sightseeing tour call with the acting Head of People (CEO).
+During their first day at Fleet, new team members join a sightseeing tour call.
 During this call, the new team member will participate in an interactive tour of the seven main attractions in our all-remote company, including the primary tools used company-wide, what the human experience is like, and when/why we use them at Fleet.

 In this meeting, we'll take a look at:
 - Handbook: values, purpose, key pages to pay special attention to